Airbnb Self Check-In Using Lockboxes & Key Safes

 Lockboxes & Key Safes

-A lockbox or key safe is a simple storage device about the size of an old iPod that can be attached to a door handle or wall.
+A lockbox or key safe is a great solution for when your guests arrive and you can’t be there to hand them the keys to your property.
+A key lockbox is a simple storage device about the size of an iphone that can be attached to a door handle or wall.
 A key is locked into the container and then opened with a code that gets inputted manually.
-Like bike locks, lockboxes differ widely in strength, size, and dial format.
+Like bike locks, key lockboxes differ widely in strength, size, and dial format.
 The most common models are:

-- Push-button locks—Allow you to set a combination you can punch in any order.
+- Push-button locks: These allow you to set a combination you can punch in any order.

 Where to Buy Lockboxes and Key Safes